More Wii innovation: head tracking

 Too bad there’s not enough empty space around our TV at home, otherwise I think I’d buy a Wii, love the tennis game ;-)

-1. Anonymous said on
+1. Anonymous says

 How about around a monitor with a composite, S-video, or component inputs?

-2. menesis said on
+2. menesis says

 where’s the link to, or embed of youtube?

-3. Nicolas said on
+3. Nicolas says

 It should be in there, but maybe the fact I use some WP plugin to display YouTube embeds is set-up to generate XHTML compliant code, and your browser doesn’t like this.
 I’ll switch it off.